Annual Crime Victims’ Rights Day

 The annual Crime Victims’ Rights Day will be held on Tuesday, April 8, in Concord at St. Paul's Church, 21 Centre Street, Concord, New Hampshire.

 Victims’ Rights Day is an annual event to honor all victims of crime in New Hampshire.
 It serves as a memorial and also a challenge to ensure that all victims of crime receive the dignity and respect that they deserve.

 The schedule of events for the day includes:

-- 11 am - Press Conference at St. Paul’s Church featuring Governor Hassan and Attorney General Michael Delaney.
-A Memorial Quilt will be unveiled by Victim’s Inc. This will be directly followed by a ribbon cutting ceremony for the Clothesline Project. *Note: due to the weather forecast, the Clothesline Project will be held at St. Paul's Church, not the Statehouse lawn as originally scheduled.
+- 11 am - Press Conference at St. Paul’s Church featuring Governor Hassan and Attorney General Joseph Foster.
+A Memorial Quilt will be unveiled by Victim’s Inc. This will be directly followed by a ribbon cutting ceremony for the Clothesline Project which will be on display at the statehouse lawn.
+In the event of bad weather the display will be held in the lower level of St. Paul's Church.

 - 5:30 pm - Memorial service at St. Paul’s Church will pay tribute to all those who have died or have been traumatized by violent crime.
 It will be directly followed by a vigil and a reception.

 The press conference will include tributes to two community members who have made outstanding contributions to ending violent crime.

 Donna Cummings, the long time executive director of RESPONSE, former Coalition board member and member of the Governor's Commission on Domestic and Sexual Violence will be honored for her many years of dedication and service to victims in the North Country and all of New Hampshire.

 Forrest Seymour of Keene State College will receive the National Sexual Violence Resource Center's Visionary Voice Award for his innovative work in the field of sexual assault prevention on campus.